tensorflow/tensorflow/g3doc/Rationale.md

 are interleaved.
 We model domains as non piece-wise convex integer sets, and schedules as affine functions; however, the former can be disjunctive, and the latter can be piece-wise affine relations.
-In the schedule tree representation, domain and schedules for statements are represented in a tree-like structure which is called a schedule tree.
+In the schedule tree representation, domain and schedules for instructions are represented in a tree-like structure which is called a schedule tree.
 Each non-leaf node of the tree is an abstract polyhedral dimension corresponding to an abstract fused loop for each ML instruction that appears in that branch.
 Each leaf node is an ML Instruction.